Maimie McCoy

-Mary McCoy, professionally known as Maimie McCoy (born April 21, 1979) is an English actress.
+Mary McCoy, professionally known as Maimie McCoy is an English actress.
 She portrayed Milady de Winter in The Musketeers (2014–2016), and is the female lead in the ITV reboot series Van der Valk (2020–).

 Early life and education

 Mary McCoy was born in Yorkshire.
-McCoy is the daughter of restaurateurs Eugene and Barbara McCoy, once managers of Tontine restaurant near Stokesley, who now run the Crathorne Arms pub in Crathorne, North Yorkshire.
-Her elder brother Rory is the owner of London restaurants Ducksoup and The Picklery Little Duck, and her younger brother is actor, singer, and dancer Eugene McCoy.
+McCoy is the daughter of restaurateurs Eugene and Barbara McCoy, once owners of The Tontine hotel and restaurant near Stokesley, who now run the Crathorne Arms pub in Crathorne, North Yorkshire.
+Her elder brother Rory was one of the owners of London restaurants Ducksoup and The Picklery Little Duck and now owner of Mister McCoy's Island Ices ,ice cream and wine bar in Soller, Mallorca and her younger brother is the acclaimed actor, singer, and dancer Eugene McCoy.
 Her maternal uncle is the impressionist Kevin Connelly.